Deafness in Poland: Deaf-led organizations

-Polish Association of the Deaf (Łódź Division)
+Polish Association of the Deaf

-The Polish Association of the Deaf was founded in 1946.
-Its main goal is to bring the deaf and hard of hearing community together and give them the support they need.
-The Polish Association of the Deaf (Łódź Division) is privately run but receives monetary support from the government.
-The board consists of 9 members, and 7 of whom are deaf.
-In May 2016, the began a project, that aimed to provide professional activation for 160 deaf Polish people (graduates of school for the Deaf in Poland).
-The members continue today to push for greater equality between the deaf and hearing communities in Poland.
+The Polish Association of the Deaf was founded in 1946 and has operated continuously since then.
+Its main goal is to bring the Deaf and hard of hearing community together and give them the support they need.
+The Polish Association of the Deaf is a privately run NGO but receives monetary support from the government.
+The board consists of 9 members, 7 of whom are Deaf.
+In May 2016, they began a project that aimed to provide professional activation for 160 Deaf Polish people (graduates of school for the Deaf in Poland).
+The members continue today to push for greater equality between the Deaf and hearing communities in Poland.
+The organisation is part of The European Union of the Deaf and the World Federation of the Deaf.

 Polish Deaf Sports Association

 The Polish Deaf Sports Association was founded in 1924 and exists under the Danish Sports Association.
-It provides access to sports at any level—from grassroots to internationally competitive, and even the Olympics—to those who are deaf and hard of hearing.
+It provides access to sports at any level—from grassroots to internationally competitive, and even the Olympics—to those who are Deaf and hard of hearing.
+They have helped athletes compete in the Deaflympics since 1924.

 SALTO-YOUTH

-SALTO-YOUTH is an organization that has many different projects, and one involving helping the deaf community in Poland.
-One main project was in partnership with Polish Association of the Deaf.
-In 2019, a group of people went to local or rural areas with people in the DHH community, they were struggling with work on their houses and or farms.
-SALTO went to houses and schools in the communities and gave them basic supplies such as school supplies like writing utensils, food, and water.
-They also help clean up some of the areas around the schools.
+SALTO-YOUTH is an organization that has many different projects, one involving helping the Deaf community in Poland.
+One main project was in partnership with the Polish Association of the Deaf.
+In 2019, a group of people went to local or rural areas with people in the DHH community that were struggling with work on their houses and or farms.
+SALTO went to houses and schools in the communities and gave them basic supplies such as writing utensils, food, and water.
+They also help clean up some areas around the schools.
 SALTO-Youth advocates for civil and human rights.
 The organization promotes the right to human education for the DHH community.
-They want to see every kid have an equal opportunity when it comes to education.
+They want to see every kid have an equal opportunity for education.
 SALTO-YOUTH provides opportunities to capture attention from authorities to give the DHH people a voice.
 Overall, they create a safe space for the participants to try out human rights education methods and tools with their community.

 Human/civil rights and the CRPD

 Deaf people's human rights are inextricably linked to sign language, as emphasized by the Convention on the Rights of Persons with Disabilities, which Poland signed in September 2015.
-The Committee on the Rights of Persons with Disabilities requires that the countries involved submit periodic reports, to which Poland has complied.
+The Committee on the Rights of Persons with Disabilities (CRPD) requires that the countries involved submit periodic reports, to which Poland has complied.
 The World Federation of the Deaf, an NGO, classifies Poland as a country with Sign Language Recognition, as well as National Language Council Recognition.

 Poland's Initial Country Report (submitted to the UN)

-The articles chosen below were chosen based on the World Federation of the Deaf's priority areas.
+The articles below were chosen based on the World Federation of the Deaf's priority areas.